glotzerlab/signac/CONTRIBUTING.md

   * Preserve backwards-compatibility whenever possible, and make clear if something must change.
   * Document any portions of the code that might be less clear to others, especially to new developers.
   * Write API documentation in this package, and put usage information, guides, and concept overviews in the [framework documentation](https://docs.signac.io/) ([source](https://github.com/glotzerlab/signac-docs/)).
+  * Use inclusive language in all documentation and code.
+The [Google developer documentation style guide](https://developers.google.com/style/inclusive-documentation) is a helpful reference.

 Please see the [Support](https://docs.signac.io/projects/signac-core/en/latest/support.html) section as part of the documentation for detailed development guidelines.